Heat Sealer Review

 But how does it work?
 I am glad you asked.

 Once you find out what heat setting works with your bag it is a piece of cake.
 Just place the cookie into the bag, place the bag onto the heat sealer where you want to seal it and press the arm down.
 Easy Peasy Lemon Squeezy!
 And it works!
 No problems, no worries!

-Update-If you own an 8″ Impulse Heat Sealer, you many have to change the little strips things sometime during the life of the machine.
-I am not sure what the strips are called and Amazon has them listed as “spare parts.”
-They aren’t expensive at all.
-Here is a link where you can get 2 for less than $5.
-Not a bad deal if you ask me but just make sure these will work with your machine before you order.
+- I’m not sure what the strips are called, but Amazon has them listed as “Spare Parts.”
+They aren’t expensive and you’ll can get 2 for less than $5.
+Not a bad deal if you ask me, but just make sure these will work with your machine before you order.

 I hope this helps you decide on a heat sealer.
-I see why all the cookie decorators use this machine and I wish I would have purchased mine years ago.
-I know my impulse Heat Sealere aka “Sticky” and I are going to become friends really fast with the holidays coming up.
+It’s clear to see why cookie decorators use this machine and I wish I would have purchased mine years ago.
+I know my impulse Heat Sealere aka “Sticky” and I are going to become friends fast with the holidays coming up.
 And since he works so well, I am willing to find a storage place for him.
 Well worth the effort to move a few things around.

 Disclaimer: Lisa Snyder is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.

 Up next are the new FDA Approved Shrink Bags!
 I love these things! *UPDATE* here is the information on the FDA Approved Shrink Bags.